plone/training/react/redux.rst

 When your application will contain more sub components this can become very complex.
 To manage your application state we will introduce Redux here.
-Redux is a state management system which is composed of a store which contains data, a set of reducers which handle (part of) this state and it's changes and actions which are used to trigger state changes.
+Redux is a state management system which is composed of a store which contains data, a set of reducers which handle (part of) this state, it’s changes and actions which are used to trigger state changes.

 A reducer is pure function which takes the previous state and an action and returns a new state based on the data of the action.
 The new state is then saved to the store.